26. November 2021

 - Privacy as the Default Setting: Privacy as the default ensures the highest privacy protection of personal data.
 Personal data should be automatically protected in any IT system or business practice.
 The individual should not worry about their privacy under any circumstances, because their privacy is ensured by default, instead of being processed without knowing.

 - Privacy Embedded into Design: privacy should be part of the system from the design phase.
 Without privacy protection, the system is not complete.

 - Full Functionality-positive-sum, not zero-sum: protecting privacy does not mean sacrificing functionality.
 Using a suitable technology (e.g. encryption/anonymization) makes it possible to achieve both at the same time.

 - End-to-End Security– full lifecycle protection: personal data should be protected throughout the whole lifecycle of data processing.
 It includes collecting data legally only out of necessity, using privacy protection measures throughout the data processing lifecycle, and destroying/deleting the data in a GDPR-compliant manner after finishing.

 - Visibility and Transparency – Keep it Open: privacy practices should be transparent for all.
 If data subjects have doubts regarding how their data is handled, they should be able to verify the business operations involving the processing of their data.

 - Respect for User Privacy – Keep it User-Centric: User requirements should be the priority when designing privacy measures.
 Therefore, it should have “strong privacy defaults, appropriate notice, and empowering user-friendly options”.

-PET stands for Privacy Enhancing Technologies, as a component of PbD.
+Privacy Enhancing Technologies (PET) is a component of Privacy by Design.
 PET is defined as “coherent systems of information and communication technologies that strengthen the protection of an individual’s private life in an information system by preventing unnecessary or unlawful processing of personal data, or by offering tools and controls to enhance the individual’s control over his/her data.”